-Inside the Bois de Boulogne,
+Inside the Bois de Blouneu,

 Louis Vuitton Foundation Museum of Art